-- Financial incentives for the purchase of ENERGY STAR-qualified gas heating and energy-efficient water heating equipment; - Financial incentives for the purchase of high efficiency electric cooling and heating equipment and controls; - Financial incentives and program support for quality heating equipment installation that optimizes operating efficiency at time of installation; - Co-operative marketing assistance to trade allies in the direct promotion of high efficiency HVAC equipment; - Information aimed at consumers to help them make energy saving purchasing decisions;
+- Financial incentives for the purchase of ENERGY STAR-qualified gas heating and energy-efficient water heating equipment; - Financial incentives for the purchase of high efficiency electric cooling and heating equipment and controls; - Financial incentives and program support for HVAC equipment installation that optimizes operating efficiency at time of installation, including Manual J load calculations (including use of software applications) and Manual S equipment selection for cooling equipment; - Co-operative marketing assistance to trade allies in the direct promotion of high efficiency HVAC equipment;

-- Outreach and education for as well as in collaboration with HVAC manufacturers, distributors and contractors; - ENERGY STAR sales training for contractors (i.e. how to sell efficiency); - Technical training for HVAC contractors on the proper sizing, selection and installation of HVAC equipment and health and safety concerns regarding orphaned gas appliances; and - Promotion of HVAC technician certification through North American Technical Excellence (NATE) certification testing.
+- Information aimed at consumers to help them make energy saving purchasing decisions; - Outreach and education for as well as in collaboration with HVAC manufacturers, distributors and contractors; - ENERGY STAR sales training for contractors (i.e. how to sell efficiency); - Technical training for HVAC contractors on the proper sizing, selection and installation of HVAC equipment and health and safety concerns regarding orphaned gas appliances; and - Promotion of HVAC technician certification in coordination with nationally recognized technical associations to help raise the knowledge base on NJ contractors on the proper installation of HVAC equipment.